Breaking News | NNPC pledges to work with stakeholders to ensure sanity in downstream sector

 “This singular action of meeting with us defines you as a leader with limitless leadership humility and untiring capacity for encouraging the concept of stakeholder management and eagerness to carry us along in every public policy engagements of the NNPC concerning the oil and gas value chain,” he stated.

-He pledged the group’s support for NNPC, stressing that they were ready to place their trucks and retail outlets at the disposal of the Corporation for any pilot program and investment initiative.
+He pledged the group’s support for NNPC, stressing that they were ready to place their trucks and retail outlets at the disposal of the Corporation for any pilot programme and investment initiative.

 The post NNPC pledges to work with stakeholders to ensure sanity in downstream sector appeared first on Vanguard News.